What does “itterasshai” mean in Japanese?

 In this blog post, I’ve explained the definition and meanings of “itterasshai” in detail based on its grammatical components.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

-- itterasshai – 行ってらっしゃい (いってらっしゃい) : a Japanese phrase often translated into English as “see you later”, “have a good day”, “take care”, “come straight home”, or such.
-The three components of this phrase literally mean ‘go and then come’ politely in Japanese.
-Grammatically, therefore, we can consider this as a Japanese phrase wishing both a safe departure and a safe way home.
-Actually, Japanese people use this phrase to wish a safe departure and a safe way home when someone is leaving.
-Especially, parents use it every morning to say “goodbye and come home safely” to their children.
+- itterasshai – 行ってらっしゃい (いってらっしゃい) : a Japanese send-off phrase, but often translated into English as “see you later”, “have a good day”, “take care”, “come straight home”, or such.
+This phrase literally means ‘go and then come’ politely in Japanese.
+This literal interpretation well represents the actual usage of the phrase, I think.
+Japanese native speakers use this to pray for a safe departure and a safe way home when someone is leaving.
+For example, parents use this every morning to say “goodbye and come home safely” to their children.

 Hope my explanations are understandable and helpful for Japanese learners.